Enrolment

 TEO

-Provides information on qualification programmes of study (including courses), the admission and enrolment process, and the withdrawal and fees refund process (including any impacts on learner eligibility for fees-free tertiary education in the future)
+Provides information on qualification programmes of study (including courses), the admission and enrolment process, and the withdrawal process.

 2